 What’s kefir, you ask?

-I've actually been wanting to write a post about kefir for quite awhile now!
-I've been making milk kefir for Kitsune for just over a year.
-Milk kefir is a probiodic packed drink that is made from cultured/fermented milk.
-Think yogurt, only with even more probiodic goodness, and a thinner consistency.
+I’ve been making milk kefir for my dogs for years now!
+Milk kefir is a probiotic packed drink that is made from cultured/fermented milk.
+Think yogurt, only with even more probiotic goodness, and a thinner consistency.

-Since I started making homemade kefir, I've also been noticing kefir smoothies sold in stores.
-I haven't looked too closely into store bought kefir to be honest.
-I assume they probably have added sugars etc that wouldn't be the best ingredients for dogs.
+I feel like I started making homemade kefir before kefir was cool!
+These days, kefir can easily be purchased in most grocery stores.
+I haven’t looked too closely into store bought kefir to be honest.
+I assume a lot of them probably have added sugars etc. that wouldn’t be the best for dogs.

-I'm not an all knowing kefir guru - I'm sure you can do research and learn a lot more about kefir than what I'm going to share here.
-But I'll tell you a little bit about my experience with it.
-Basically kefir grains (I'm including a picture of mine so you can see what they look like) are weird little clumps of bacteria and yeasts.
+I’m not an all-knowing kefir guru – I’m sure you can do research and learn a lot more about kefir than what I’m going to share here.
+But I’ll tell you a little bit about my experience with it.
+Basically, kefir grains are weird little clumps of bacteria and yeasts.
 Sounds lovely right?
-When you put them in milk, the grains basically digest sugars/lactose in the milk, and in turn culture the milk.
+When you put them in milk, the grains digest sugars/lactose in the milk, and in turn culture the milk.

 What are the Benefits of Kefir?

-Think of kefir like you would yogurt - only it's better!
+Think of kefir like you would yogurt – only it’s better!
 Kefir contains more live strains of beneficial bacteria/yeasts than yogurt does.
-The strains of bacteria/yeast found in kefir can actually colonize the digestive tract.
-This isn't the case with most yogurts and probiotic supplements.
+The strains of bacteria/yeast found in kefir can colonize the digestive tract.

-So, if you haven't figured it out yet, the main benefit of homemade kefir is its probiotic properties!
-Kitsune has always had a really sensitive stomach.
-Before discovering kefir, I used to give him probiotic supplements daily to help with his digestion.
-Since the addition of kefir to his diet I've been able to stop purchasing commercial probiotic supplements.
+So, if you haven’t figured it out yet, the main benefit of homemade kefir is its probiotic properties!
+Before discovering kefir, I used to give my dogs probiotic supplements daily to help with their digestion.
+Since the addition of kefir to their diet, I’ve been able to stop purchasing commercial probiotic supplements.

 Is it Gross?

-After feeding kefir to Kitsune for awhile I got brave and tried it myself.
+After feeding kefir to Kitsune for a while, I got brave and tried it myself.
 It has a flavor similar to plain yogurt, but to me tasted more tart.
-I don't really like it plain, but often drink it now as part of my morning smoothies, and sometimes add it to my cooking as well.
+I don’t like it plain, but often drink it now as part of my morning smoothies, and sometimes add it to my cooking as well.